-SATA Connections (I-SATA0-I-SATA4) and mSATA (SATA5)
+SATA Connections (I-SATA0~I-SATA5)

-Five Serial ATA (SATA) 3.0 connectors (I-SATA 0-I-SATA4), supported by the Intel Q87 PCH chip, are located on the board.
-The SATA 3.0 ports support RAID 0, 1, 5 & 10.
-In addition, an mSATA port, supported by a PCI-E mini slot, is located at SATA Port 5.
+Eight Serial ATA (SATA) 3.0 connectors (I-SATA 0~5, A-SATA 0/1) are supported on the board.
+The I-SATA 3.0 ports are supported by the Intel Z87 PCH chip (supports RAID 0,1,5,10) while the A-SATA 3.0 ports are provided by the ASMedia SATA Controller.
 These Serial Link connections provide faster data transmission than legacy Parallel ATA.
-See the table below for pin definitions.
+See the table on the right for pin definitions.